compose-spec/compose-spec/05-services.md

 #### ipv4_address, ipv6_address

-Specify a static IP address for containers for this service when joining the network.
+Specify a static IP address for a service container when joining the network.

-The corresponding network configuration in the [top-level networks section](06-networks.md) must have an `ipam` block with subnet configurations covering each static address.
+The corresponding network configuration in the [top-level networks section](06-networks.md) must have an `ipam` attribute with subnet configurations covering each static address.

 ```yml
 services: